openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 ## Drawbacks

 - Floating user_ids with no type can no longer be supported (as adding type restrictions on direct relations requires that objects have a type)
-- The JSON syntax now contains duplicate fields for each relation (the additional one being in metadata containing assignable relations)
+- The JSON syntax now contains duplicate fields for each relation (the additional one being in metadata containing directly related user types)

 ## Alternatives